conjure-cp/conjure/docs/essence.rst

 | ``together``            | test if two elements are in the same part of the   |
 |                         | partition                                          |
 +-------------------------+----------------------------------------------------+

+The original Essence definition allows ``image`` to represent the image of a function with respect to either an element or a set.
+Conjure does not currently support taking the image with respect to a set of elements.

 +--------------------+---------------------------------------------------------+
 | ``concatenate``    | ?                                                       |